Quaid-i-Azam University: Overview

 As of 2015, QAU has grown into the largest university in Islamabad with a total enrollment exceeding 13,000 students.
 The university is on a 1700 acre (6.9 km^{2}) campus on the foothills of the Margalla.
 Divided into four faculties and nine affiliated research institutes, QAU is among Pakistan's largest and highest-ranked universities.

-The university has interacted with international institutions, including the United Nations, University of Tokyo and the ICTP.
+The university has collaborated with international institutions, including the United Nations, University of Tokyo and the ICTP.
 It counts several public figures and intellectuals among its current and former faculty, researchers, or alumni since its establishment, including Maleeha Lodhi, Nasim Zehra, Shamshad Akhtar, Suhail Zubairy, Abdul Rashid Ghazi, Farzana Aslam, Tasneem Zehra and Salma Zahid.

-The university is currently led by Dr. Niaz Ahmed Akhtar, and has four different faculties and 38 departments, institutes, schools and centers.
+The university is currently led by Dr. Zafar Nawaz Jaspal, and has four different faculties and 38 departments, institutes, schools and centers.

 History

 The University of Islamabad was established on 22 July 1967 by the Government of Pakistan.
-It was renamed as Quaid-i-Azam University in honor of Quaid-e-Azam Muhammad Ali Jinnah, the founder of Pakistan, in 1976, the centennial of his birth.
+It was renamed as Quaid-i-Azam University in honor of Quaid-i-Azam Mohammad Ali Jinnah, the founder of Pakistan, in 1976, the centennial of his birth.
 However, the spelling of the university's name was kept different ("i" was used instead of "e" for the ezāfe that links the two words in Jinnah's title "Quaid-e-Azam").

 The university offered teaching and research programs for PhD and MPhil degrees upon its founding and later offered Master's programs.
 The university now also offers undergraduate programs in both evening and morning shifts.

+Computing and Department of Computer Sciences

+In the early 1970s, Quaid-i-Azam University (then known as the University of Islamabad) established one of Pakistan's first academic computing facilities, known as the Computer Centre.
+The centre was equipped with an IBM System/370 mainframe to provide centralised computational support for scientific research, theoretical physics, and numerical data processing for university departments and national research bodies.

+In 1976, the university transitioned the facility into a formal academic department, becoming the first educational institution in Pakistan to introduce a postgraduate degree programme in computing with the launch of its Master of Science (MSc) in Computer Science.
+This programme served as an early pipeline for computer science educators and systems professionals prior to the establishment of dedicated computer science faculties at other Pakistani universities during the 1980s.